Level Up Your Kitchen Garden With an Arch Trellis

 Once you've set up your arch trellis in your raised bed kitchen garden, what should you grow there?

 I have to say, arch trellises are beautiful even when they're bare in the middle of winter.
-But the arch trellis looks even more beautiful when it's covered with vines, fruits, and loads of flowers.
+But arch trellises look even more beautiful when they're covered with vines, fruits, and loads of flowers.

 Here are a few ideas of what to plant on your own arch trellis: